-Mount Wellington is growing faster than expected and our community has told us that the social infrastructure does not meet the needs of our community.
+Mount Wellington is growing faster than expected and its social infrastructure has been left behind the rest of our area.
 We are finalising a concept plan for Hamlin Park which outlines opportunities to make this space more accessible and useable for community and sporting groups.